allenc125789/TurtleNAS/docs/user-manual.md

 >
 > Firefox

-+ Web-Browser sometimes crashes when uploading large files in firefox.
-Other than using chromium, no fix is available that I know of.
++ Web-Browser sometimes crashes when uploading large files/folders in firefox.
+Only fix at the momenr is to use google-chrome/chromium.
 Will be a subject of research later.

 > (/var/www/turtlenas/private/PHP/handle-downloads.php)